ARE YOU A NONPROFIT, COMMUNITY CENTER, SOCIAL SERVICE AGENCY, SCHOOL, FOOD PANTRY,

 Is there a cost to the host agency or participants?

-No. However, if you have money in your budget to help cover some of our costs, please let us know!
-We work with many organizations who can help cover the costs of classes and many who cannot and do not decide to work with new partners based on funding.
-Please contact us for more information about sharing costs.
+No. We work with many organizations who can help cover the costs of classes and many who cannot.
+We do not decide to work with new partners based on funding.
+However, we do ask our host site partners to help share the cost of our classes at a level that is feasible for them.
+Please contact us for more information about sharing costs or having host site staff teach in classes at your site, which can help alleviate the cost to us of classes.
 There is no cost to participants to attend Cooking Matters classes.

-We ask that the site provide a space with a sink, lend us space to store our books between classes, and have a staff member on site every week.
+We ask that the site provide a classroom space with a sink large enough to wash dishes in and lend us space to store our books between classes.
 If you have an oven, stove, or fridge we can use, please let us know.
-We also ask the site coordinator to recruit participants and make sure they come back each week.
+Another site staff responsibility is to recruit participants and make sure they come back each week.
 Some host sites contribute food or equipment to our program, but doing so is not a requirement.
+Please plan to have a staff member present every week in our classes.

 What does 18 Reasons provide?

 We provide all food, cooking equipment, and curriculum materials for participants and instructors.
-We also provide trained volunteer instructors and a staff coordinator for each series.
-We also conduct evaluations at the beginning and end of each series that help measure the changes our program helps participants make.
+18 Reasons also provides trained instructors and a staff coordinator for each series.
+Additionally, we conduct evaluations at the beginning and end of each series that help measure the behavior changes in participants' lives.

 Do you provide classes in other languages?

 Yes.
-Our adult, parents, and family classes are taught in either English and Spanish.
-We have many Spanish-speaking volunteers and are always trying to recruit more.
-We tend to conduct classes in just one language – having a translator has proven to be difficult for these types of classes in the past.
-Unfortunately, we do not have the capacity to provide classes in other languages ourselves, but we are happy to work with sites who can provide instructors or translators who speak other languages.
+Our adults, parents, and families classes can be taught in either English or Spanish.
+We conduct classes in either English or Spanish so that participants can converse and share freely with each other, and we so not offer bilingual programming.
+We do not have the capacity to provide classes in languages other than English or Spanish ourselves, but we are happy to work with sites who can provide instructors or translators to serve students who speak other languages.

 How many sessions is the curriculum and how long is each session?

-Classes meet once a week, for six weeks, and are two hours long.
-Volunteers and 18 Reasons staff arrive half an hour ahead of time to prep and stay about half an hour after the class ends to clean up.
+Classes meet once a week for six weeks and are generally two hours long.
+Volunteers and 18 Reasons staff arrive half an hour ahead of time to prep and stay about half an hour after class ends to clean up.